jakerella/jquery-mockjax/README.md

 for a list of changes per release.

-Note that all releases are tagged in Github for easy reference, the `master` branch should *not* be considered a stable release!
+Note that all releases are tagged in Github for easy reference, the `master` branch should _not_ be considered a stable release!

 ### License ###

-Copyright (c) 2014-2024 Jordan Kasper, formerly appendTo
+Copyright (c) 2014-2026 Jordan Kasper, formerly appendTo

 NOTE: This repository was taken over by Jordan Kasper (@jakerella) October, 2014

 Licensed under the MIT license: [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)

-### Troubleshooting ###

-If mockjax appears to be behaving unexpectedly, be sure to check the console logs for warnings.

 ### Contributing ###